HelloZeroNet/Documentation/docs/site_development/getting_started.md

 ZeroNet comes with a `--debug` flag that will make site development easier.

-To run ZeroNet in debug mode use:

-* On Linux: `python zeronet.py --debug`
+To run ZeroNet in debug mode use: `python zeronet.py --debug`

+If you are using compiled/bundle version of ZeroNet:
 * On Windows: `lib\ZeroNet.cmd --debug`
+* On Linux: `./ZeroNet.sh --debug`
+* On Mac: `./ZeroNet.app/Contents/MacOS/ZeroNet --debug`

 ### Debug mode features: